Orthogonal basis for functions over a slice of the Boolean hypercube: Harmonic multilinear polynomials

 \section{Harmonic multilinear polynomials}

-While we developed our basis in the context of the slice, it applies more generally as a basis for \emph{harmonic multilinear polynomials} over $x_1,\ldots,x_n$.
+We construct our basis as a basis for the vector space of \emph{harmonic multilinear polynomials} over $x_1,\ldots,x_n$, a notion defined below.
 For simplicity, we only consider polynomials over $\RR$, but the framework works just as well over any field of characteristic zero.

 \begin{definition} A polynomial $P \in \RR[x_1,\ldots,x_n]$ is \emph{multilinear} if all monomials of $P$ are squarefree (not divisible by any $x_i^2$).

 A multilinear polynomial $P \in \RR[x_1,\ldots,x_n]$ is \emph{harmonic} if